The tentative schedule of work is as follows:

 - In support of the Land Development Application (LDA), EPCOR also submitted a Site Location Analysis and Justification Study which addresses the institutional, environmental, social, and financial aspects of the project.

 The LDA review and update process is complete based on feedback we have received from the City of Edmonton.
 On Monday, October 19, Edmonton City Council approved the rezoning of EPCOR-owned land for the E.L.
 Smith solar farm project.
 The project now has all provincial and regulatory approvals to proceed.
+For more information, read our statement.

 For more information about the rezoning process, or to find out more about our proposal and previous public engagement initiatives, please visit the City websites listed below: